-Development proposals that increase travel demand will only be supported where they can demonstrate that:
+Development proposals that significantly increase travel demand will only be supported where they can demonstrate that:

-- they extend or improve walking and cycling routes by making land available for those purposes or by means of financial contributions through legal agreements or (when adopted for the National Park) the Community Infrastructure Levy; - they are located in places accessible to public and community transport or can improve the accessibility of the site to public and community transport by contributing to the provision of enhanced services; - they do not result in the loss of any existing footpaths or cycle paths. - GA1.1 Connections within the Parish and to and from neighbouring towns and villages are important as they support a range of community facilities such as shops, medical facilities and schools.
+- they extend or improve walking and cycling routes by making land available for those purposes where appropriate; - they are located in places accessible to public and community transport or can improve the accessibility of the site to public and community transport by contributing to the provision of enhanced services; - they do not result in the loss of any existing footpaths or cycle paths. - GA1.1 Connections within the Parish and to and from neighbouring towns and villages are important as they support a range of community facilities such as shops, medical facilities and schools.
 Reduction in traffic volumes and speeds on the narrow roads used to access these services must be encouraged. - GA1.2 Improvements to public and community transport will be encouraged, particularly in view of the age profile of local residents and the need for traffic reduction. - GA1.3 The Parish Council will promote community liaison with bus service providers to minimise duplication, to improve the range of destinations and to enhance information on timetables, routes, services and stops within the village